A midwife is usually the first and main contact for the woman during her pregnancy, throughout labour and the early postnatal period.

 Help during your pregnancy

-Jackie Turner is our midwife.
 A midwife is a qualified nurse who has undertaken further training to provide and promote normal midwifery.
 They help you to prepare you for motherhood and promote good health for yourself and your baby by advising on the effects of drinking, smoking and a good diet whilst you are pregnant.
 The midwife guides you through your pregnancy and endeavours to detect any problems and make relevant referrals if necessary.
-When you are pregnant you can make an appointment to see her through reception.
+When you are pregnant you should make an appointment to see her.

 If You Think You Are Pregnant

 The first step is to confirm that you are pregnant.
 This can be done by purchasing a home pregnancy kit from your local chemist.
-If possible, before twelve weeks of pregnancy you should make a booking appointment with the Midwife based at the practice by ringing the surgery.
+If possible, before twelve weeks of pregnancy you should make an appointment with the Midwife.

 First Appointment With The Midwife